TygrysGracz/Vayura/README.md

 ## **About the Application**

-Vayura is a personal side project I developed to deepen my understanding of APIs and enhance my programming skills on my journey to becoming a software developer.
+Vayura is my own project which I developed to learn about APIs usage and about building SaaS applications.

-The name **Vayura** is inspired by _Vayu_, the Indian god of air, reflecting the app’s focus on air quality and well-being.
+The name **Vayura** is inspired by _Vayu_, the Indian god of air which is spot-on name for this application.

-As a young adult, I am deeply concerned about the impact of air pollution on our health.
-Without clean air, maintaining good health is impossible.
-That’s why I created **Vayura**—an application that provides **real-time air quality data** using the **Open-Meteo API**.
+The application delivers **real-time air quality data** using the **Open-Meteo API**.

 Additionally, Vayura suggests **actionable steps** you can take to reduce the effects of poor air quality on your health.